pylls/circpad-sim/README.md

 Nov 07 16:23:00.000 [info] circpad_trace_event(): timestamp=1952113125 source=client client_circ_id=2 event=circpad_cell_event_nonpadding_received
 ```

-There are helper python scripts in `circpadtrace/`.
-Below shows how to use the
+There are helper python scripts in the repo.
+Below shows how to use the scripts
-scripts to recreate some of the example data in the repo.
+to recreate some of the example data in the repo.

 Cleanup:
 ```